megbrimef/urso-examples/README.md

 5) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-6) put image asset into src/assets.
+6) put atlas asset into src/assets.
-For example i'll put image bottle.png into src/assets/images
+For example i'll put atlas bottle.json into src/assets/atlases

 7) put asset data into this.assets in the play scene

-8) put object data into this.objects in the play scene
+8) put object data into this.objects in the play scene.
+As filenameKey assign image name that described in json file

 9) launch the game and you will see image